 Our aim is to present the new estimation methodologies in an intuitive way.
 To simplify the exposition, we consider estimation only in the simple linear regression model.
-As such we will not present extensions to the estimations methods applied in areas such as limited dependent variable models and models for program evaluation, multivariate panel models, spatial panels, heterogeneous/time-varying coefficient models, non-stationary panels, forecasting, and high dimensional panels.
+As such, we will not present extensions to the estimation methods applied in areas such as limited dependent variable models and models for program evaluation, multivariate panel models, spatial panels, heterogeneous/time-varying coefficient models, non-stationary panels, forecasting, and high-dimensional panels.

 The paper is organized as follows.
-Section 2 offers an historical empirical motivation for IFE aiming to demonstrate that their existence is justified by economic theory - and that attempts were made to estimate models with IFE before the the current econometric apparatus became available.
+Section 2 offers a historical empirical motivation for IFE, aiming to demonstrate that their existence is justified by economic theory—and that attempts were made to estimate models with IFE before the current econometric apparatus became available.
 Section 3 presents the main estimators in the literature and discusses their most important assumptions.
 Section 4 presents diagnostic tests and tests of model specification.
 Section 5 includes the two empirical applications, while Section 6 concludes the paper.
-The Appendix includes a catalog of readily available software.
+The appendix includes a catalog of readily available software in Stata and R.